schalkneethling/schalkneethling.com/posts/hacktoberfest-sign-up-and-get-your-git-on.md

+---
+title: HocktoberFest ~ Signup and get your Git on
+description: It’s October, which means pumpkins, candy, costumes, and Hacktoberfest 🎃 If you are completely new to open source and contributing on Github, but want to join in the fun, read on.
+template: _base.html
+---

+# HocktoberFest ~ Signup and get your Git on

 It’s October, which means pumpkins, candy, costumes, and Hacktoberfest 🎃 If you are completely new to open source and contributing on Github, but want to join in the fun, read on.
 This is the first in a series of posts I will write everyday to help newcomers get the most out of Hacktoberfest.
 So let us start the journey.